Films About Ghosts (The Best Of...)

 Films About Ghosts (The Best of...) is a compilation album by American rock band Counting Crows.
 It was released by Geffen Records on November 2, 2003.
-The album contains songs from all of their studio albums.
-The album takes its name from a line in Mrs. Potter's Lullaby: "If dreams are like movies, then memories are films about ghosts."
+The album contains songs from their first four studio albums.
+The album takes its name from a line in "Mrs. Potter's Lullaby": "If dreams are like movies, then memories are films about ghosts."